rurban/Perfect-Hash/README.md

 or hashref.

-As generation algorithm there exist various hashing classes, e.g. Hanov, CMPH, Bob, Pearsons, gperf.
+As generation algorithm there exist various hashing classes, e.g. Hanov, CMPH, Bob, Pearson, gperf.

 As output there exist several dumper classes, e.g. C, XS, Perl or you can create your own for any language e.g. Java, Ruby, ...